 2. The Department determines that the Municipality has failed to adhere to material elements of its application for approval including, but not limited to, the description of public activities, the implementation schedule, and compliance with affirmative fair housing obligations.

 (4) Multiple Participating Municipalities.
-When a HD Zone includes areas in more than one Municipality, Departments actions pursuant to 760 CMR 66.04 shall apply to the HD Zone and the HD Zone Plan in its entirety.
+When a HD Zone includes areas in more than one Municipality, Department actions pursuant to 760 CMR 66.04 shall apply to the HD Zone and the HD Zone Plan in its entirety.

-66.05: Certification of HD Projects and Qualified Substantial Rehabilitation Expenditure
+66.05: Certification of HD Projects and Qualified Project Expenditure

-Following approval of a HD Zone and HD Zone Plan by the Department, the Department will accept applications for certification of housing development projects as HD Projects and the QSREs.
+Following approval of a HD Zone and HD Zone Plan by the Department, the Department will accept applications for certification of housing development projects as HD Projects and the QPEs.

 (1) General.